Here’s Where The NHS Nurses’ Strike Currently Stands

 What Is The Royal College of Nursing Planning To Do?

 Dave Dawes, chair of the RCN’s ruling council, said that this training “will make a huge difference in what the turnout of the [strike] ballot will be.”
-A strike ballot is something a union must hold in order to hold an industrial strike, which Dawes said looks “increasingly likely.”
+A strike ballot is something a union must hold in order to hold an industrial strike, which was held in November 2022 and saw “most NHS employers in the UK” having voted to strike.

 How Has The Government Reacted?

-In early March, Health Secretary Matt Hancock said the 1% rise represented the “difficult financial circumstances the country is in” due to the pandemic.
+In March 2021, former Health Secretary Matt Hancock said the 1% rise represented the “difficult financial circumstances the country is in” due to the pandemic.
 “We’ve proposed what we think is affordable to make sure in the NHS people do get a pay rise,” he said during a Downing Street briefing.

 Signing petitions is a great start, such as this one posted on the government’s petitions site which garnered an official response from the Department for Health and Social Care.
 A petition here needs 100,000 signatures for it to be considered for debate in parliament, and you can search for similar petitions on its homepage.